zincsearch/zincsearch-docs/docs/ZincObserve/ha_deployment.md

 Once you have configured the above in your values.yaml file, you can run the below commands to install ZicnObserve.

+Follow [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to enable and create an IAM role that you can use.
+You can also refer to the [IRSA introduction blog](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/).

 ### Any Kubernetes + s3

 Add/Modify following to values.yaml